rust-stuco/lectures/week12/parallelism.md

 # Shared Memory: Data Races

-First, we have a shared variable `x`.

-`x` must satisfy a property to be correct.
+First ingredient: `x` must satisfy a property to be correct.

 ```c
 // x is # of times *any* thread has called `update_x`